jczmut/EADS/README.md

 # EADS
-This repository contains C++ projects from 3rd semester subject Algorithms and Data Structures.
+Projects for the Algorithms and Data Structures course at the Faculty of Electronics and Information Technology at Warsaw University of Technology.